Edgar-Saavedra/practical-deep-learning/ch4/README.md

   - **Get as much as practical**

 ## Data Preparation (Features) SCALING
-- Important for: Reguralized Regression, K-nearest neighbors, Support Vector Machines, Lasso, Ridge regression
+- Important for: `Reguralized Regression, K-nearest neighbors, Support Vector Machines, Lasso, Ridge regression`
 - Some features will takes a wide range of values and others wont.
 Some models do not play well with this.
 - **Scaling** Is when we make every feature continuous.
   - We want the features to be be "scaled" so that they are more similar in range*
   - Having a balanced data set with representation of the parent distribution is optimal
-  - Scaling features allows you to makeranges in numbers more similar.
+  - Scaling features allows you to make ranges in numbers more similar.

 ### MEAN CENTERING
-  - Important for: Reguralized Regression, K-nearest neighbors, Support Vector Machines, Lasso, Ridge regression
+  - Important for: `Reguralized Regression, K-nearest neighbors, Support Vector Machines, Lasso, Ridge regression`
   - helpuful with convergence for linear regression, Neural Networks
   - no effect for Tree based models.
   - Data preprocessing to cetner the values of each feature, so that the mean is 0, the feature values are above or below 0
   - https://www.youtube.com/watch?v=lfqjQeKwNmI
   - **Mean Centering** Subtract the mean (average) value of the feature over the entire dataset (sum each value divided by the number of values).
 We are shifiting data down toward 0.
-  - Sum of each value divided by the number of vlues.
+  - Sum of each value divided by the number of values.
     - **For images** mean centering is often done by substracting a mean image from each input image *Look more into this*

-### Changing the standard deviation to 1
+### Changing the standard deviation to 1 (pg 65)
   - **Changing Standard deviation to 1** To spread the values around the mean.
 AKA **standardization/normalizing**
     - Whenever possible **standardize dataset** so that the features have 0 mean and standard deviation of 1.
     - ---> `(features - features.mean(axis=0)) / features.std(axis=0)` <---